technomancy/leiningen/doc/PLUGINS.md

 transform your project map.
 Note that automatic middleware is applied before manually specified middleware.

 Also note that the currently active middleware depends on which profiles are active.
 This means we need to reapply the middleware functions to the project map whenever the active profiles change.
 We accomplish this by storing the fresh project map and starting from that whenever we call `merge-profiles`, `unmerge-profiles` or `set-profiles`.
+It also means your middleware functions shouldn't have any non-idempotent side-effects since they could be called repeatedly.

 ## Requiring Plugins